datacamp/community-courses-jhu-genomics-labs/chapter1.md

 ```
 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:60978bf3e8
 ## Question 5

-5:
-* At what position in the sequence starts the longest ORF in reading frame 3?
+At what position in the sequence starts the longest ORF in reading frame 3?
 The position should indicate the character number in the sequence.
 For instance, the following ORF:

 > sequence1
 ATGCCCTAG
 starts at position 1.
-1. 237
-2. 1045
-_3_.
-1818
-4. 39
-5. 575
-6. 2100

 *** =instructions
+- 237
+- 1045
+- 1818
+- 39
-- Long movies, clearly
+- 575
-- Short movies, clearly
+- 2100
-- Long movies, but the correlation seems weak
-- Short movies, but the correlation seems weak

 *** =hint
 Hint Hint Hint